Treatment of Overactive Bladder

 You may want to consider consuming pumpkin seeds or Kohki tea, which have antioxidants known to protect your bladder and improve abnormal urinary function.
 It may also reduce the symptoms of an overactive bladder.

-Have a Healthier Diet
+Eat a Healthier Diet

 What you eat can also affect your bladder health, so I recommend that you bulk up on foods that can reduce constipation.
 This is because constipation may put extra pressure on the bladder.